Sidewinder (character): Seth Voelker

 Seth Voelker was born in Kenosha, Wisconsin and grew up to become an economics professor.
 He failed to make tenure and was hired by the Roxxon Oil Company as an economic analyst.
 He discovered their criminal schemes and they permitted him to apply for mutagenic alteration.
 As the professional criminal Sidewinder, he was originally hired by Roxxon to retrieve the Serpent Crown.
 Alongside the third incarnation of the Serpent Squad, Sidewinder was able to return the crown to company president Hugh Jones, after a battle with the Thing, Stingray, Triton, and the Scarlet Witch.
 However, after his stint working for Roxxon, he decided to form his own criminal organization, the Serpent Society.
 He organized the Serpent Society, conducted initiation tests, and contacted potential clients.
-In the Society's first mission, Sidewinder dispatched them to kill MODOK on behalf of AIM.
+In the Society's first mission, Sidewinder dispatched them to kill MODOK on behalf of A.I.M.
 With the ability to teleport, Sidewinder promised his recruits they would never be imprisoned.
 This attracted several snake-themed villains, and the Serpent Society was quite successful, much to Captain America's frustration.
 He also had a romantic relationship with Black Mamba.

 In the Serpent Society's next mission, Sidewinder dispatched them against Captain America, and Sidewinder freed them from prison after their capture.
-He dispatched the Society to hunt down the Scourge who had murdered Death Adder.
+He dispatched the Serpent Society to hunt down the Scourge who had murdered Death Adder.
 Sidewinder later rescued Black Racer, Copperhead, Fer-de-Lance, and Puff Adder from jail, and enlisted them in the Serpent Society.

 Sidewinder was betrayed by his organization after Viper infiltrated the group.
 After being poisoned, he was aided by Diamondback and the two survived.
 He then freed Diamondback and Nomad from Commission custody.
 With Diamondback, he stole an artifact from Mister Jip on behalf of clients Ghaur and Llyra.
 He rescued Diamondback from execution by the Serpent Society.
 He helped Black Mamba and the Asp escape King Cobra's grasp, and fled King Cobra's reprisals.
 Sidewinder later unsuccessfully attempted to make peace with King Cobra by freeing him from the Vault.

-Sidewinder retired from villainy in order to allow Captain America to help him get money for his daughter who was ill with cancer.
+Sidewinder retired from villainy to allow Captain America to help him get money for his daughter who was ill with cancer.

 Some time later, Sidewinder was seen in an interview after his retirement from villainy.

+Sidewinder was brought out of retirement when he was among the villains contracted by the Assassins Guild to target Elektra's allies.

+Sidewinder and the Serpent Society held a "think tank" at Voelker Castle attended by billionaire investors.
+Captain America and Iron Man infiltrated the "think tank" to procure a special flash drive.
+When Sidewinder and the villains present were defeated, Captain America and Iron Man found that Mockingbird secured the flash drive.